prorev/prorev.github.io/_posts/2020-01-11-divs-positioning.md

 <a href="https://programming-review.com/css/2-columns/">Minimal 2-columns website layout</a>

 [[[]]]
-This is 3-rd. article from the <a href="https://programming-review.com/cssdivs">tutorial</a> “CSS website design using divs” explaining the CSS <strong>position </strong>keyword.
+This is 3-rd. article from the <a href="https://programming-review.com/cssdivs">tutorial</a> "CSS website design using divs" explaining the CSS <strong>position </strong>keyword.